Coopydood/ultimate-macOS-KVM/docs/XMLConverter.md

 For most people, this will be the only function needed in this tool.

+> [!IMPORTANT]
-If your AutoPilot boot script was created using a project version of v0.9.1 or earlier, you **MUST** read the compatibility warning above, as you probably can't use this unless several stars align.
+> If your AutoPilot boot script was created using a project version of v0.9.1 or earlier, you **MUST** read the compatibility warning above, as you probably can't use this unless several stars align.

 However, if your AutoPilot script was created using v0.9.2 or later, you can continue.